 In many cases, the custom code used by your Magento 1 store is compatible with Magento 2.
 Magento offers a Code Migration Toolkit that helps you in this process.
-It should be noted here that due to structural differences in the two platforms, this migration may require additional work to make sure that the custom code successfully integrates with the Magento 2 store.
+It should be noted here that due to structural differences in the two platforms, This Magento migration may require additional work to make sure that the custom code successfully integrates with the Magento 2 store.

-Install Data Migration Tool via Composer
+Install Magento 2 Data Migration Tool via Composer

 php bin/magento --version